UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day1.md

 26. I wonder about the #SBATCH inside the script vs the sbatch as a command line argument.
 When do we use what and why?
     - both have the same effect. on the command line it can be useful for quick testing. but after the quick testing I always prefer to put this rather into the script because then when I come back to my job script 6 months later, I know what I actually did.
 By then, the command line and my own human memory is long gone.
 For reproducibility, scripts are better.
     - `sbatch` on the command line will actually execute the sbatch command. `#SBATCH --someoption` in the job script file just specifies that the sbatch/srun command is supposed to be run with the `--someoption` option.
-It is a way of seperating what 'bash' is supposed to handle and what 'slurm' is supposed to handle
+It is a way of separating what 'bash' is supposed to handle and what 'slurm' is supposed to handle

 27. How is the time specified: hours/minutes/seconds in the sbatch command?
      - example: `#SBATH --time=02-04:00:00` submits for 2 days and 4 hours (DD-HH:MM:SS)
     - Thank you.
-Where can this kind of information/documentaion be found?
+Where can this kind of information/documentation be found?
         - https://documentation.sigma2.no/jobs/job_scripts.html
         - or: `sbatch --help`